Kurbanov27/todo-app/README.md

 <h1 align="center">To Do List application</h1>
 <h2>Goal</h2>
-The goal of the project is to create a To Do List web application that allows users to manage their personal activities by creating to do lists.
-In addition, this project was built to practice and memorize the material from online .NET Development training. </br>
+The goal of the project is to create a To Do List web application that allows users to manage their personal activities by creating to do lists. </br>
 <h2>Description</h2>

 To Do List app was created by using ASP.NET Core MVC with Entity Framework and .NET Core 3.1

-The solution consists of three VS projects:
+The solution consists of 2 projects:

 - A class library project which contains classes that represent the domain model for the To Do List application.
 - A client ASP.NET Core MVC application that end users can use to interact with the To Do List application.
-- A unit test project that provides unit tests for the Conrtollers.

-All the To Do List application data stored in the database.
+All the To Do List application data stored locally in the database using MS SQL local Database.

 <img width="868" alt="Screenshot 2022-07-10 202923" src="https://user-images.githubusercontent.com/42763170/178151445-9a9012e1-2f59-4307-9bc8-745990cadf26.png">